It was the final school period of the day, and to think Nevil had come so close this time!

 Mrs. Gukenstein pointed to the second-floor classrooms.
 “Everyone knows when Mr. Hickinbottom has the runs!”

-Nevil turned back, filled with horror of what he might see, and looked in the distance to the upper classrooms.
+Nevil turned back, filled with horror at what he might see, and looked in the distance to the upper classrooms.

 Sure enough, a far-off commotion had begun in those dreaded halls, one he had been all too familiar with, one that usually left the upper floor traumatized for days…